Folkstyle vs. freestyle

 Wrestling, in general, offers a wide variety of fitness benefits and movements that participants must master in order to have success.
 Once these skill movements are mastered, the aforementioned collegiate opportunities are available when high school athletes reach college age.
 Young masters of wrestling are afforded the chance to be awarded scholarships, tuition waivers, and financial aid if they also meet the requirements of the educational institution of choice.
 These days college is expensive and financial aid or partial/full scholarships to offset costs of tuition may be needed.

-Freestyle or the Olympic style of wrestling also offers worldwide travel to compete in the various continental and world championships contested annually and semi-annually.
+Freestyle or the Olympic style of wrestling, typically offered in the spring & summer, also offers worldwide travel to compete in the various continental and world championships contested annually and semi-annually.
 The Olympic Games (and Youth Olympic Games) are held every 4 years and World Championships for freestyle wrestling are held every year for: cadet (ages 15-17), junior (ages 17-20), and senior (ages 17 & older) wrestlers.
 Pan American Games are also held every 4 years for senior wrestlers while Pan American Championships are held every year for cadet , junior, and senior level wrestlers.
 Freestyle collegiate wrestlers also compete in the World University Games and World University Championships held every 2 years for college & university students.
 Freestyle participants of all age groups also have the added benefit to attend International training camps.

 There are many psychological benefits of wrestling and they include and are not limited to increased self esteem, self confidence, self motivation, and learning how to set and achieve goals.
 Mastering the basic skills of freestyle wrestling (in the USA) generally starts with mastering the basic skills of folkstyle wrestling and when both styles are mastered, wrestlers have a sense of accomplishment and a belief they can set and attain goals in wrestling which has direct carry over value for believing they can accomplish goals in life.
 Setting and accomplishing goals develops character and discipline which again has direct carry over value for many of life’s endeavors.